 By Law, the Georgia Commission on the Holocaust is charged with holding an annual remembrance observance for the victims of the Holocaust.

-The 2015 State Official Days of Remembrance Observance will be held in the State Capitol on April 17.
-The 2015 theme is "Witness to Liberation: 70 Years Later".
+The 2015 State Official Days of Remembrance Observance was held in the State Capitol on April 17.
+The 2015 theme was "Witness to Liberation: 70 Years Later".
 Please click here for details.